To work towards creating clean and safe water access for all

-Bathe the World 2023 will be held on June 22nd, 2023 at Dalhousie Springs, the world’s largest naturally flowing hot spring and will be hosted by the indigenous custodians of this land who represent the world’s oldest living culture.
+Bathe the World will be held on World Bathing Day on June 22nd at Dalhousie Springs, the world’s largest naturally flowing terrestrial hot spring and will be co-hosted with the indigenous custodians of this land who represent the world’s oldest living culture.
 Traditionally known as ‘Irrwanyere’, or ‘healing waters’, Dalhousie Springs is located on sacred aboriginal land in the Witjira National Park and is situated in one of the world’s remotest locations, on the edge of the Simpson desert in the heart of the world’s driest continent.

-Bathe the World 2023 will be a unique pilgrimage and festival that brings people ‘back to the source’ and serves as a rallying cry to harness the technology, resources and political-will necessary to address the world’s water crisis.
-The day will coincide with World Bathing Day and a global publicity campaign and satellite events run by the bathing and hospitality industries that promote bathing as an enjoyable, peaceful, social, multicultural and multigenerational activity that is necessary for human health and happiness.
+Bathe the World will be a unique pilgrimage and festival that brings people ‘back to the source’ and serves as a rallying cry to harness the technology, resources and political-will necessary to address the world’s water crisis.
+The day will coincide with World Bathing Day and a global publicity campaign and satellite events run by the bathing and hospitality industries that promote bathing as an enjoyable, peaceful, social, multicultural, multigenerational and accessible activity that is necessary for human health and happiness.

 Working together to make a difference

 Bathe the World Foundation works in conjunction with the Global Wellness Institute (GWI) through its main administration, as well as through its Hot Springs Initiative.